timm167/lms-backend/README.md

         from .courses_serializers import CourseDisplaySerializer
         return CourseDisplaySerializer(obj.enrolled_courses.all(), many=True).data
 ```
-The above gives a pretty good view of my thinking.
-1. Using a display serializer to show the title of each course the student is enrolled in.
+a.
+Using a display serializer to show the title of each course the student is enrolled in.
-2. This also lets the frontend grab the ID and use this for fetches.
+b.
+This also lets the frontend grab the ID and use this for fetches.
-3. Customizing the serialized ID to it's parent objects id (`user_id`) to simplify.
+c.
+Customizing the serialized ID to it's parent objects id (`user_id`) to simplify.

+---
-## Permissions Overview
+## 5. Permissions Overview
+---

-### Role-Based Access:
+### 5.1 Role-Based Access:

 - **Students**:
   - **View**: courses, own enrollments